grijjy/JustAddCode/README.md

   - show list of available voices
   - 2 person dialog talker ( male and female - TV journal style )
   - set male and female voice languages ( see Example proj )

+Example app was updated to include the new features

 tested w/ D10.3.3